-Overview of results obtained during one year
+Performance of VoIP for IP to PSTN connection condition.
+Overview of results obtained over one year

-This clause presents a synthesis of the results obtained over one year, from November 2008 till October, 2009.
-The results refer to both platforms and the performances are presented indicator by indicator.
+This annex presents a summary of the results obtained over one year, from November 2008 till October, 2009.
+The results refer to the platforms and performances are presented indicator by indicator and detailed in annex A.